dataScienceCurriculum/intro_time_series/README.md

 # Intro To Time Series
+The notebook file here on github comes from Google colab and may not be viewable on this Github webpage.
+Please open the Google colab link for notebook access.
 https://colab.research.google.com/drive/14YWL9j_MVbDJ6LCCQvtq1R9jOLvBAttn?usp=sharing
 Time series data is everywhere!
 Working with them is an important part of Data Science.
 # Description: